 Boston University administers MBA programs through its business school, which offers seven graduate degrees and nine areas of specialization.
 The department places particular focus on organizational and community value.

 This program is designed to provide students with an interactive, global education in business.
 Students in this MBA program are divided into groups, called cohorts, with whom they'll study and engage course topics.
 However, Boston University's cohort groups are demonstrably smaller, between 50-55 students, than Boston College's.
 Students may choose to concentrate their studies in areas such as finance, operations and leadership.
 In addition to classroom-based learning, students may choose to enhance their learning experience with summer internships.

 Health Sector MBA Program

 This particular MBA program is designed to train future business leaders in areas such as biotechnology, health information, health systems and pharmaceuticals.
 In addition to conventional coursework, students gain an integrated education in both business and the health industry by engaging leaders and working in teams on practical issues.
-Courses in this program may cover areas such as medical diagnostics, health service delivery, sustainable innovation and intellectual property.
+Courses in this program may cover areas such as medical diagnostics, health service delivery, health information technology and intellectual property.

-Degrees are also available at the University of Massachusetts-Boston, located 5.4 mi.
-(12 min.) from downtown Boston and Clark University, located 47.3 mi.
-(54 min.) from downtown Boston.
+Degrees are also available at the University of Massachusetts-Boston, located 3.9 mi. from downtown Boston, and Clark University, located 38.7 mi. from downtown Boston.